 The goal of robust statistics is to develop data analytical methods which are resistant to outlying observations in the data, and hence which are also able to detect these outliers.
-Pioneering work in this area has been done by Huber (1981), Hampel et al. (1986) and Rousseeuw and Leroy (1987).
-In their work, estimators for location, scale, scatter and regression play a central role.
+The initial work by Huber (1981), Hampel et al. (1986) and Rousseeuw and Leroy (1987) mainly focused on estimators for location, scale, scatter and regression.

-Nowadays, robust estimators are being developed for many statistical models.
-Our research group is very active in investigating estimators of covariance and regression for high-dimensional data, with applications in chemometrics, bio-informatics and actuarial sciences.
-Robust estimators have been developed for PCA (principal component analysis), PCR (principal component regression), PLS (partial least squares), classification, ICA (independent component analysis) and multi-way analysis.
-Also several robust methods for skewed distributions are introduced, and the robustness of kernel methods is studied.
+Nowadays, robust estimators are being developed for many more statistical models.
+Our research group is active in investigating estimators of covariance and regression for high-dimensional data, with applications in chemometrics, bio-informatics and actuarial sciences.
+Robust estimators have been developed for PCA (principal component analysis), PCR (principal component regression), PLS (partial least squares), classification, ICA (independent component analysis), multi-way analysis and other multivariate models.
 Recent research interests are robust inference, statistical depth, functional data and cellwise outliers.

 Our research group currently consists of the following people: